Multiple solutions to cylindrically symmetric curl-curl problems and related Schr\"odinger equations with singular potentials: Introduction

 \begin{Th} There exists a sequence $(\UU_n)\subset\cD_{\SO(2)\times\SO(2)}$ of solutions to

 such that $\cE(\UU_n)\to\infty$ as $n\to\infty$.
 Each $\UU_n$ is of the form \eqref{eq:formulauU}. \end{Th}

+Since each energy level $\cE(\UU_n)$ has a minimax characterization, $\UU_n$ can be considered as a bound state solution.
 In order to overcome the difficulties owing to the indefiniteness mentioned above, we consider vector fields $\UU$ of the form \eqref{eq:formulauU} and we exploit the property that such vector fields are divergence-free in the distributional sense (cf. Lemma \ref{DivFree}).
 Similarly as in \cite{AzzBenDApFor}, this allows us to reduce the curl-curl operator to the vector Laplacian by means of the appropriate group action and the Palais principle of symmetric criticality, see Section \ref{sec:vector} for details.
 Of course, we need to work with vector fields of the form \eqref{eq:formulauU} that are additionally $\SO(2)\times\SO(2)$-symmetric (cf. Lemma \ref{lem:inf}).
 We show that such symmetric vector fields are compactly embedded into $L^6(\R^3,\R^3)$.
 We would like to emphasize that using simply the $\Gamma$-invariance from \cite{ClPis,Ding} (recalled explicitly below) for each component of $\UU$ does not allow us to reduce the problem to divergence-free vector fields and it is not clear whether we can obtain solutions in such a setting.
 However, our equivariant symmetry introduced in Definition \ref{def:sym} allows us to finally find infinitely many solutions to \eqref{eq:crV}.